 Wine – There is a fancy wine cellar selling all sorts of wine but do expect to be offered wine in the guest house you stay in.

-Trekking gear – In the center of the town, there is a small trekking store where you can buy gear.
+Trekking gear – In the center of the town, there is a small trekking store where you can buy gear but you should bring your own, and here you can check my packing list.

 Coming with your own vehicle – Sure, no problem.
 When my parents visited me, we drove all the way to Kazbegi.
 The road is in pretty good condition and, now that the paved road to Gergeti Church is finished, you will be able to go up by yourself.